foundation/foundation-sites/docs/pages/slider.md

 Sometimes not every value is of equal importance.
 In the example below, the slider focusses on the higher numbers by adding a `log`-type position value function.
 Alternatively there is also a `pow`-type position value function available, making the reverse possible.

-The nonLinearBase-option is optional and defaults to 5.
+The `nonLinearBase` option is optional and defaults to 5.

 ```html_example
 <div class="small-10 columns">